-These tips are based upon common knowledge and experimentation.
+These tips are based on common knowledge and experimentation.

 Reduce page weight